Ibrahim2750mi/Box-Adventurers/README.md

 # BUGS

 + While in unloading chunks it gives error leading the game to crashing, reason when we break a block it doesn't removes the block from the loaded chunk in the list, didn't had time to solve this.
-Also a physical fix is that increasing the `VISIBLE_RANGE_MAX` and `VISIBLE_RANGE_MIN` in config.py
+Also a physical fix is that increasing the `VISIBLE_RANGE_MAX` and `VISIBLE_RANGE_MIN` in config.py| (SOLVED)